rahulmrane/fem_future_distribution_grids/README.md

     - `triangle`: Use of triangular elements
       - E-shaped Ferrite Core Transformer Geometry and FEM Modelling
 - `Magnetic Field Simulations`
+  - `Without Eddy Currents`: FEM Analysis with no conductivity of the core
+  - `With Eddy Currents`: FEM Analysis with presence of conductivity of the core
+  - `Non-Linear BH Curve`: FEM Analysis incorporating non-linearity of the core material
 - `Thermal Field Simulations`

 - General structure of subfolders :
   - `img`: Contains images obtained
   - `mesh`: Contains GMSH output files
   - `modelling`: Contains .ipynb files for the required code
+  - `vtk`: Contains .vtu files for Paraview visualization

 ## Useful Links
 - Description of the project and the required work allotment : https://github.com/ziolai/finite_element_electrical_engineering/blob/main/project-based-assignment/modeling_distribution_transformer.ipynb